-Healthy, elegant and full of flavor, this Roasted Butternut Bacon Soup is perfect for lunches, casual dinners and meals on the run!
-It also makes a wonderful appetizer soup served in small, pretty bowls.
+Healthy, elegant and full of flavor, this delicious soup is perfect for lunches, casual dinners and meals on the run!
+It also makes a wonderful appetizer soup!

 You’re going to laugh when you hear where the inspiration for this soup came from.
 This crazy cook gets recipe ideas from the strangest places…

 Scott and I have spent the last couple weeks helping his parents move to a new home.
 Their new quarters are lovely, but a bit smaller, so we’ve been trying to help them consolidate their belongings.
 Each day, the two of us have spent a few hours with them, going through cupboards, closets, drawers, cabinets, shelves, actually every nook and cranny!
 We would designate things to “keep”, “give away” or “trash”.